Teradata/developer-resources/docs/resources/aws-requirements.md

     - `IamRole`: **New**
     - `IamRoleName`: leave blank

 **Role for the engine**

-Let AI Unlimited create a new role for the engine each time the engine is deployed.
+AI Unlimited can create a new role for the engine each time the engine is deployed.

 The engine-specific policies AI Unlimited creates are restricted this way: